-When running the full-screen frame-buffer GSport emulator, the only way to cleanly exit the emulator is with SHIFT+F10 (SolidApple+SHIFT+0).
+When running the full-screen frame-buffer GSport emulator, the only way to cleanly exit the emulator is with ALT+F4 (SolidApple+OpenApple+4) or click on the X (close) button on the title bar.

 It is very exciting to be able to provide a Linux joystick driver for Apple II joysticks.
 The Apple II joystick will operate under GSport exactly like it does when running on Apple II hardware.
 The a2joy driver works with Apple II Pi and the Linux input subsystem to provide joystick events to applications.
 The a2joy driver can be set up to automatically start when the computer boots, or manually run before GSport is started.
-To run manually, type 'sudo a2joy' from the command line.
+To run manually, type sudo a2joy from the command line.
 The a2joy driver runs constantly in the background to poll the joystick.
-It is very low overhead, but if you need every cycle the Pi provides, you may kill the driver after running GSport with 'sudo killall a2joy'.
-To get GSport to use the native Linux joystick, enter the GSport Configuration Panel with F-4 (SolidApple+4), go to the joystick configuration, and select "Native Joystick 1".
+It is very low overhead, but if you need every cycle the Pi provides, you may kill the driver after running GSport with sudo killall a2joy.
+To get GSport to use the native Linux joystick, enter the GSport Configuration Panel with F4 (SolidApple+4), go to the joystick configuration, and select "Native Joystick 1".